pren1/pren1/README.md

 Here you will find a selection of my most interesting projects.
 Some are related to my research, while others are just for fun.
 Regardless, I'm proud of all of them and I hope you enjoy exploring them as much as I enjoyed creating them.

-## 🎉 Indoor Navigation for the Visually Impaired
+## 🎉 Empowering the Visually Impaired with an Innovative Indoor Navigation App

-Introducing an innovative indoor navigation app specifically designed for visually impaired individuals.
-My iPhone app, programmed in Swift, employs advanced particle filter technology to provide accurate and dependable navigation assistance.
-Take a look at [my video](https://drive.google.com/file/d/1MvOaDDGPZ5dK3lg0F4zSvck8pdmtDzPl/view?usp=sharing) to witness the full extent of my app's capabilities.
+Introducing my iPhone app, designed to provide reliable and accurate navigation assistance to visually impaired individuals navigating indoor spaces.
+Utilizing advanced particle filter technology and programmed in Swift, my app offers a dependable solution for indoor navigation challenges faced by those with visual impairments.

+To see the full capabilities of my app, check out this [video demonstration](https://drive.google.com/file/d/1MvOaDDGPZ5dK3lg0F4zSvck8pdmtDzPl/view?usp=sharing).
+I'm excited to offer this tool to empower and enhance the independence of visually impaired individuals.

 <p>
     <img src="app_demo.gif"/>